wschaef/architecture-kata-2023/architecture.md

 3. **Exclude analytics and reporting features from the MVP scope**.
 Focus on the core functionality of trip organization and management, which will allow for faster development and testing of the essential features of the platform.

 4. **Integrate only with Travel Systems** (such as SABRE, APOLLO) for retrieving travel information, and skip direct integration with hotels, car rentals, and airlines.
-This will streamline the development process and allow the platform to focus on a single integration point for travel data.
+This will streamline the development process and allow the platform to focus on a single integration point for travel data for the start.

 5. **Leverage native services in the public cloud (XaaS)** instead of building custom solutions.
 Utilize cloud-based infrastructure, databases, and other services to reduce development time, maintenance efforts, and costs.